raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

-The tree sprite has been edited to give it two different costumes.
+The tree sprite should be edited to give it two different costumes.
 One with a fruit on, and one without a fruit.
-Edit one of your sprites, so that it has two different costumes.
+Edit one of your costumes, so that it has two different costumes.

 --- /task ---